High-order Tensor Pooling with Attention for Action Recognition: Introduction

-Our contributions are summarized as follows: \begin{enumerate}[leftmargin=1cm] \item We show that for an SPD matrix, MaxExp and Gamma are in fact closely related to the time-reversed ($t\!<\!1$) Heat Diffusion Process (HDP) on a so-called Loopy Graph Laplacian representing a Gaussian Markov Random Field (GMRF) \cite{GMRF-graph}, thus inheriting the properties of HDP \cite{smola_graph} defined as $\expm(-t\mL)$, $t\!>\!0$. \item As MaxExp, Gamma and HDP can be thought of as pushforward functions acting on the discrete distribution representing an eigenspectrum, we show that both MaxExp and Gamma are upper bounds of HDP, and we use these results to further show that MaxExp and Gamma can indeed be formulated as a modified system of Ordinary Differential Equations (ODE) defining the Heat Diffusion Equation.
-As a result, we show that Gamma is in fact equal to HDP on the Log-Euclidean maps \cite{arsigny2006log}.
-Finally, we note that MaxExp, Gamma and HDP are close approximations of the Grassmann metric~\cite{mehrtash_dict_manifold} which lets us design our spectral detector as detailed next.
+Our contributions are summarized as follows: \begin{enumerate}[leftmargin=0.6cm] \item As MaxExp, Gamma and HDP can be thought of as pushforward functions acting on the discrete distribution representing an eigenspectrum, both MaxExp and Gamma are upper bounds of HDP, and MaxExp and Gamma can indeed be formulated as a modified system of Ordinary Differential Equations (ODE) defining the Heat Diffusion Equation~\cite{kon_tpami2020a}, and Gamma is equal to HDP on the Log-Euclidean maps \cite{arsigny2006log}.
+We note that MaxExp, Gamma and HDP are approximations of the Grassmann metric~\cite{mehrtash_dict_manifold} which helps us design our spectral detector detailed next.

-\item EPN has been long speculated \cite{me_tensor_tech_rep,me_tensor} to perform spectral detection of higher-order occurrences.
-We prove that a tensor of order $r$, built from $d$ dimensional feature vectors, coupled with MaxExp indeed detects and yields the likelihood if at least one higher-order occurrence is `projected' into one of $\binom{d}{r}$ subspaces of dimension $r$ represented by the tensor; thus forming a Tensors Power Normalization metric endowed with $\binom{d}{r}$ such `detectors'. \item Additionally, in our Supp.
-Material, we show how to backpropagate through the Higher Order Singular Value Decomposition (HOSVD) defined in \cite{lathauwer_hosvd,kolda_tensorrew}, which is essential in higher-order descriptors with EPN. \end{enumerate}
+\item EPN has been long speculated \cite{me_tensor} to perform spectral detection of higher-order occurrences.
+We prove that a tensor of order $r$, built from $d$ dimensional feature vectors, coupled with MaxExp indeed detects and yields the likelihood if at least one higher-order occurrence is `projected' into one of $\binom{d}{r}$ subspaces of dimension $r$ represented by the tensor; thus forming a Tensor Power Normalization metric endowed with $\binom{d}{r}$ such `detectors'. \item Additionally, we show how to backpropagate through the Higher Order Singular Value Decomposition (HOSVD) defined in \cite{lathauwer_hosvd,kolda_tensorrew}, which is essential in higher-order descriptors with EPN. \end{enumerate}

-As EPN prevents burstiness, it replaces counting correlated features with detecting them, thus being invariant to their spatial/temporal extent (invariance properties are of high interest to this workshop).
+As EPN prevents burstiness, it replaces counting correlated features with detecting them, thus being invariant to their spatial/temporal extent.